aleskucera/cras-project-template/docs/env.md

 bind-key C-a send-prefix
 ```

-These lines will change the `tmux` prefix key from `C-b` to `C-a`.
-This is a common configuration that is used by many people.
+These lines change the default `tmux` prefix key from `C-b` to `C-a`, which is a popular customization for easier use.

+By configuring the environment in this way, you can maintain a clean, organized, and consistent setup for your project within the container.